bocoup/web-platform-contribution-guide/src/glossary.rst

     Ecma
         The name of the standards body that makes ECMAScript, the standard for the JavaScript programming language.

+    GitHub
+        a website that provides hosting for software development version control using Git; homepage: https://github.com

     HTML
         Hypertext Markup Language, the collection of technologies for structuring and linking between documents on the web.